znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 $$

-if the eigenvalues of $$\hat H$$ are not degenerate (which we assume here), the two vectors must be parallel, i.e. they must differ from each other only by a scalar factor from each other:
+if the eigenvalues of $$\hat H$$ are not degenerate (which we assume here), the two vectors must be parallel, i.e. they must differ from each other only by a scalar factor:

 $$
 \hat a^\dagger \ket{n} = \lambda_{n} \ket{n+1}